Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Subsampling Markov chain Monte Carlo

 \section{Subsampling Markov chain Monte Carlo}

 Subsampling MCMC uses the framework of pseudo-marginal MCMC \citep{Andrieu2009}, in which an estimator of the likelihood is used within a Metropolis-Hastings algorithm.
-This section gives a brief overview, see \cite{quiroz2019speeding} and \cite{salomone2019spectral} for details.
+This section gives a briefly reviews subsampling MCMC; see \cite{quiroz2019speeding} and \cite{salomone2019spectral} for details on how pseudo-marginal methods are used for subsampling problems.

 Let $\pi({\v \theta}) \propto L_n({\v \theta})p({\v \theta})$ denote the posterior distribution of the model parameter $\v \theta$ from a sample of $n$ observations with likelihood function $L_n({\v \theta})$, and prior distribution $p({\v \theta})$.
 Metropolis-Hastings MCMC algorithms sample iteratively from $\pi({\v \theta})$ by proposing a parameter vector ${\v \theta}^{(j)}$ at the $j$th iteration from the proposal distribution $g(\v\theta^{(j)} \vert \v\theta^{(j-1)})$ and accepting the draw with probability